Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 ---
 title: Quantum computing - Getting started with emulators
-excerpt: Learn how to bootstrap a Quantum notebook emulator
+excerpt: Learn how to bootstrap a Quantum Notebook emulator
-updated: 2025-06-10
+updated: 2025-06-17
 ---

 > [!warning]
 >
-> Some links on this documentation refers to AI and Machine Learning Solution.
+> Some links on this documentation refer to the AI and Machine Learning solution.
 Quantum computing shares the same infrastructure as a service so you might be redirected to another section of this documentation.

 ## Introduction